tau-OS/rpm-kmod-template/README.md

 # rpm-kmod-template

 This is a simple base to build -kmod packages for tauOS and other RPM based systems, based on the [rpmfusion kmods example](https://rpmfusion.org/Packaging/KernelModules/Kmods2).
+For modules that are built using standard [kbuild](https://www.kernel.org/doc/Documentation/kbuild/modules.txt) (hopefully most modules) it should just work:tm: after basic customization of the spec files.

 ## Usage